Daniel Freund

-Daniel Freund (born 14 October 1984 in Aachen) is a German politician who has been serving as a member of the European Parliament since July 2019.
-He is a member of the Alliance 90/The Greens (German: Bündnis 90/Die Grünen or Grüne) at the national level and sits with the Group of the Greens/European Free Alliance in the European Parliament.
+Daniel Freund (born 14 October 1984 in Aachen) is a German politician (Alliance 90/The Greens).
+Freund has been a Member of the European Parliament as part of the Greens/EFA group since 2019.
+He is known across party lines for his commitment to the rule of law and transparency, against corruption in the European Union - in particular through his clear criticism of rule of law deficits in Hungary.

 Early life and education

-Freund was born and raised in Germany and earned a graduate degree in political science, economics, and law from Leipzig University.
+Freund was born and raised in Aachen, Germany and earned a graduate degree in political science, economics, and law from Leipzig University.
 He received a master's degree in public affairs from the Institute of Political Studies, Paris, and during his studies there he also studied at the Elliott School of George Washington University.
 While studying, Freund and like-minded activists formed the European newspaper project called the European Daily, which was the national winner of and nominee for the European Charlemagne Youth Prize.

 Early career

 After working as an intern at Germany's Federal Foreign Office and the EU Delegation in Hong Kong and as a consultant for Deloitte, Freund worked in the office of MEP Gerald Häfner in Brussels from 2013 to 2014.
 From July 2014 to May 2019, Freund worked for Transparency International's Brussels office, where he was head of advocacy for EU integrity.